facebook/pyre-check/documentation/website/docs/pysa_model_dsl.md

 #### `Not`, `AllOf` and `AnyOf` clauses

-The `Not`, `AllOf` and `AnyOf` clauses can be used in the same way as they are in the main `where` clause of the model query. `Not` can be used to negate any existing clause, `AnyOf` to match when all of several supplied clauses match, and `AnyOf` can be used to match when any one of several supplied clauses match.
+The `Not`, `AllOf` and `AnyOf` clauses can be used in the same way as they are in the main `where` clause of the model query. `Not` can be used to negate any existing clause, `AllOf` to match when all of several supplied clauses match, and `AnyOf` can be used to match when any one of several supplied clauses match.

 Example: